 Stargazing NYC – Yes!
 It is possible!
-We’ve gathered up a list of 4 of the best spots to see stars with your kids in New York City.
+We’ve gathered up a list of 4 of the best spots for stargazing in New York City with your kids this summer.

-Whether your kid is an aspiring astronaut or they are simply fascinated with what happens in the celestial realm, stargazing opportunities in the Big Apple are just too cool to miss!
+Whether your child is an aspiring astronaut or they are simply fascinated with what happens in the celestial realm, stargazing in NYC opportunities are just too cool to miss!
+It’s one of our favorite things to do in New York City with kids.

 Pin this for later!